Juan-Bianchi/twittrApp/README.md

 - :trophy: Update `GET api/post` and `GET api/post/by_user/:user_id` to return a list of `ExtendedPostDTO`.
 - :trophy: Update `GET api/user/:user_id` to return `UserViewDTO`.
 Also return if the user follows the one making the request.
 - :trophy: Using [SocketIO](https://socket.io/) create an authenticated websocket to create a real-time chat between users only if they follow eachother.
 Also messages should be stored in the database to keep the chat history.
-- [ ] Search for a testing framework and create some unit tests.
+- :trophy: Search for a testing framework and create some unit tests.
 Make a CI/CD pipeline using gitlab actions to run those tests.